 Without an ESA-STAR registration (ESA Entity Code) there is NO access to the ITT documents in EMITS.
+Everything you need is on EMITS!

 User ID and password will be given to you after the ESA-STAR registration is validated by ESA.